Turkey's Erdogan to build more prisons as post-coup purge persists

 Breaking News Emails

-ISTANBUL — It was 4 a.m. in December when Tunca Öğreten heard loud kicks against the door of his apartment.
+ISTANBUL — It was 4 a.m. one December when Tunca Öğreten heard loud kicks against the door of his apartment.

 Twenty anti-terrorist police officers armed with rifles knocked it down and ransacked the home Öğreten shared with his fiancee, before arresting him.